exakat/php-dictionary/dictionary/smart-cast.ini.rst

 PHP does not support smart casts.
 PHP's type system is verified at runtime, not compile time.
 Within an ``instanceof`` or ``is_string()`` branch, PHP will call the correct methods, but:

-+ There is no compile-time enforcement: the type-checker integrated into IDEs (PHPStan, Psalm, Rector) can simulate narrowing, but the PHP engine itself makes no such guarantee.
++ There is no compile-time enforcement: the type-checker integrated into IDEs can simulate narrowing, but the PHP engine itself makes no such guarantee.
-+ The programmer may still write code that uses the variable as a different type, and PHP will only raise an error (or silently coerce) at runtime.
++ The programmer may still write code that uses the variable as a different type, and PHP will only raise an error, or silently coerce, at runtime.
 + PHP does not have union-type narrowing built into the runtime in the sense that Kotlin's compiler tracks flow.

-Static analysis tools (PHPStan level 8, Psalm ``--strict-mode``) approximate smart-cast behaviour through flow-sensitive type inference, but this is a tool-level feature, not a language-engine feature.
+Static analysis tools approximate smart-cast behaviour through flow-sensitive type inference, but this is a tool-level feature, not a language-engine feature.

 .. code-block:: php